eliagrady/boily/README.md

 * `npm run karma:firefox` - Runs the unit tests for browser with Firefox
 * `npm run watch:server` - Run all unit tests for server & watch files for changes
 * `npm run watch:browser` - Run all unit tests for browser & watch files for changes
+* `npm run watch:chrome` - Run all unit tests for browser with Chrome & watch files for changes
+* `npm run watch:firefox` - Run all unit tests for browser with Firefox & watch files for changes
+* `npm run watch:phantom` - Run all unit tests for browser with PhantomJS & watch files for changes
 * `npm run packages` - List installed packages
 * `npm run package:purge` - Remove all dependencies
 * `npm run package:reinstall` - Reinstall all dependencies
 * `npm run package:check` - shows a list over dependencies with a higher version number then the current one - if any
 * `npm run package:upgrade` - Automaticly upgrade all devDependencies & dependencies, and update package.json
-* `npm run package:dev` - Automaticly upgrade all devDependencies and update package.json
-* `npm run package:prod` - Automaticly upgrade all dependencies and update package.json
 * `npm run browser` - runs browser unit tests in the browser.
 All of your unit tests get bundled automatically.

 ## Testing environment